Andre-lab/evodock/README.md

 * Python-3.6 or later (PyRosetta dependency).
 * PyRosetta (http://www.pyrosetta.org) (Can be installed with Anaconda).
 You need to obtain a license before use (see the link)

-If using Symmetric Protein-Protein docking these packages must be installed:
+If using Symmetric Protein-Protein docking these additional packages must be installed:
 * MAFFT (https://mafft.cbrc.jp/alignment/software/) (can be installed with Anaconda/brew/apt)
 * mpi4py and its requirements (https://mpi4py.readthedocs.io/en/stable/install.html) (can be install with Anaconda/pip)